wso2/docs-is/en/docs/guides/password-mgt/recaptcha-password-recovery.md

 ---

-### Enable password recovery with reCAPTCHA for a tenant
+## Enable password recovery with reCAPTCHA

 Follow the instructions given below to configure password recovery with reCAPTCHA for a specific tenant.